 If you find yourself in Northern Virginia or areas like Springfield, Vienna, Reston, McLean, Great Falls, Loudoun, Falls Church, Alexandria, Fairfax, Arlington, or Ashburn, we want to tell you about our award-winning tree care company, Growing Earth Tree Care.
 We’ve been part of the North Virginia community, being experienced and knowledgeable tree care specialists, for over forty years now.
 We are comprised of a team of certified arborists who have a passion for serving residential and commercial clients alike, big or small.

 We have a range of tree care services that we are happy to provide.
 Whether you are looking for an emergency tree removal or for a pest control solution, we have the knowledge of the regional environment and the friendly customer service that sets us apart as a tree doctor company, if you’ll allow such an expression.
-Our other services include tree and stump removal, tree pruning, tree disease treatment and diagnosis, soil and root care, along with general tree maintenance.
+Our other services include tree and stump removal, tree pruning, tree disease treatment and diagnosis, soil and root care, along general tree maintenance.
 We can pretty much do it all when it comes to taking care of trees, so there’s really only one choice when you are looking for an insured professional tree care company.

 We should probably stop bragging (sorry, we can’t help ourselves) about how great we are as a tree company, but keep in mind we just want people to know how much we care about the trees in our community!

-Today’s post is going to to highlight a few of the more common customer questions we hear, specifically related to summer tree care in Virginia.
+Today’s post is going to highlight a few of the more common customer questions we hear, specifically related to summer tree care in Virginia.
 Without further ado, let’s get started so you can start thinking about how much better your yard would look with vibrant, healthy trees.